|Home | Intranet | A-Z Topics |eServices | Curriculum | Leadership | School Admin | School Improvement | School Websites | School Workforce & HR ||

 Updated versions of the Privacy Notices for Department for Education data collections are now available below.
 The updated Privacy Notices will be for:

 The core information in the Privacy Notice is largely unchanged.
-Some text has slightly changed but the context and meaning has not.
+Some additional text has been included as recommended by the Skills Funding Agency but the context and meaning has not changed.

 In order to ensure that all staff have been provided with an appropriate form of notice it will be necessary for schools to inform all current staff of the change to this Privacy Notice.